Strahinja/hexfonted/README.md

 Usage
 -----

-1. Include jQuery, Bootstrap and HexFontEd CSS and JS.
+1. Include jQuery, jCanvas, Bootstrap and HexFontEd CSS and JS.
 2. Create a `<div>`, for example `<div id="somename">`.
 3. Include a call to HexFontEd, for example `$('#somename').hexfonted()`.